mostafa-m-desouky/alx-project/README.md

 ## About the Project

-This movie site although a work in progress is a site just like H&M that one can visit to buy a wide range of clothing accessories from the comfort of their homes and get it delivered to them
+This Fashion e-commerce site although a work in progress is a site just like H&M that one can visit to buy a wide range of clothing accessories from the comfort of their homes and get it delivered to them

 ## Features